 Not only do we recommend it, but it’s also recommended by the American Association of Orthodontists to bring your child in for a detailed evaluation once they reach the age of seven.
 The sooner we can catch underlying problems, such as misalignment, rotations, an uneven bite, or other concerns, the sooner we can take the right steps to correct them before they become far more difficult to address later.
 Of course, that doesn’t mean adults can’t still pursue traditional orthodontics if they want to.

 Yes you can.
 The moment teeth are missing, neighboring teeth will begin to shift into the gaps as a way to compensate.
 As a result, you may experience functional, esthetic, and even periodontal issues later in life.
 By pursuing orthodontic treatment, you can correct and prevent these problems from occurring.
-Additionally, it can work to help our orthodontist, Dr. Patenaude, provide proper alignment should you decide to replace missing teeth in the future.
+Additionally, it can work to help Dr. Tran provide proper alignment should you decide to replace missing teeth in the future.

 Over the years, orthodontic treatments have only gotten better.
 Braces are much smaller than they have been in the past, making them more comfortable to wear for long periods of time.
 This means braces only cause mild soreness in teeth for a few days after adjustments.
 If you’d like to get immediate relief for this soreness, over-the-counter painkillers can help.
 Of course, this is only recommended if you do not have any allergies to them.